 You know when to say yes in French but with over 20 different ways to nuance it, it can be a bit daunting to know which one(s) to use.
-We will review below the synonyms we use the most as French native speakers and the mistakes not to make !
+We will review below the different yes in French language we use the most as natives and the mistakes not to make !
 Oui ?

 the best ways to say Yes in French

 Avec plaisir = with pleasure (you can say ‘avec plaisir’ in restaurants, cafés, shops)